teach-afp/www/input/lecture4.md

   ```

   <div class = "alert alert-info">
-  **Exercise**: write a program which does a *double echo*, i.e., it reads a character
+  <b>Exercise</b>: write a program which does a <i>double echo</i>, i.e.,
-  from the input and writes it twice into the output
+  it reads a character from the input and writes it twice into the output.
   </div>

 ## A simple monadic EDSL for input/output (intermediate embedding)